wiris/html-integrations/demos/angular/ckeditor5/README.md

 To learn more about Angular, check out the [Angular documentation](https://angular.io/).

-For more information about the CKeditor or it’s options, you can check their [documentation](https://ckeditor.com/docs/ckeditor5/latest/builds/guides/integration/frameworks/angular.html).
+For more information about the CKEditor or it’s options, you can check their [documentation](https://ckeditor.com/docs/ckeditor5/latest/builds/guides/integration/frameworks/angular.html).

 To get more information about wiris MathType you can check on the [official documentation](http://www.wiris.com/mathtype)